ahayashi/hclib-actor/doc/markdowns/tools/trace.md

 PE:1, Node 1
 ```

-More example can also be find within the test directory
+More example can also be find within the test directory.